kwyckmans/digital-garden/docs/_posts/2021-01-21-starting-with-unity-again.md

 ## Moving around

-Add a sphere and a cube.
-Attach rigidbody to cube along with a script for basic character movement.
-Took movement script from [Isometric camera and movement in unity](https://www.studica.com/blog/isometric-camera-unity) as a starting point.
+Just to see the effect of the lightning I added a sphere and a cube.
+The cube will serve as my "character" for now.
+So I attached a rigidbody to the cube, along with a script for basic character movement:

 ```c#
 using System.Collections;